 '''

-On RHEL 7 systems,

-Type: yum install cmake3 freeglut freeglut-devel libtirpc-devel libX11-devel libXext-devel

-libXpm-devel libXt-devel ncurses ncurses-devel
+Type: yum install cmake3 freeglut freeglut-devel libtirpc-devel libX11-devel libXext-devel libXpm-devel libXt-devel ncurses ncurses-devel

 '''

 If you will also be installing McIDAS-XCD on the workstation, the mysql and mysql-devel packages must also be installed.
 Run the command below as user root to check for the packages and install them if they are not already present.